Hello and welcome to Phoenix Rises Acupuncture in St. Augustine!

 For the longest time I was denying a healer in me, and it took several life threatening experiences to make me start climbing the mountain instead of stubbornly walking over-and-over-and-over again around it!

-My name is Gordana Smith, and I’m your acupuncture physician in St. Augustine FL.
+My name is Gordana Smith, and I’m your acupuncture physician and Doctor of Oriental Medicine in St. Augustine FL.

 I love to help less fortunate.